All Episodes

 That Steelers thing has been going on for two years.

-But the estate tax is a fundamental role in it.
+But the estate tax has a fundamental role in it.

 Joe Robbie, his family had to sell the Dolphins after he passed it down to them after he died.

-You get a liberal Democrats that they're supporting all this, so I feel bad for you know Chip Rosenblum and his uh his sister who who own the uh who owned the Rams.
+So I feel bad for Chip Rosenblum and his sister who owned the Rams.

 But people keep writing, what do you mean it would be bad for a fan to buy the team?

-NFL teams today give or take a hundred million are worth a billion dollars.
+NFL teams today, give or take $100 million are worth a billion dollars.

-It's difficult to lose money in the NFL because of TV money, but some of that you know there's the future moves forward, uh uh it's there's some unknowns.
+It's difficult to lose money in the NFL because of TV money, but some of that, as the future moves forward, there's some unknowns.

 There is revenue sharing in the NFL, but it's not equal as it used to be.